CMK10/About_me/README.md

 * Conducted research focused on pollutant formation and the efficiency-based formulation of fuels and biofuels
 * Developed kinetic models associated with autoignition and combustion in engines
 * Responsible for troubleshooting processes, optimizing operations, conducting data gathering, and analytical tasks
-* Results communication to industrial, government and academic collaborators through the publication of scientific articles, presentations, reports and conferences.
+* Results communication to industrial, government and academic collaborators through the publication of scientific articles, presentations, reports and conferences

 **Research Scientist**
 *09/2015 - 09/2017*